Alexhupp/MuckApi/README.md

 # Muck Chat Command Api
-A Working Custom Chat Command Api For Muck
+A Working (Currently only chat commands) API for muck

 # How To Use
 to use it create a method of what you want to run useing this template for your method